 Author: Chicago Bar Foundation

 Nationally and in Illinois, several educational debt forgiveness and loan repayment assistance programs exist.
 Below, several important programs are identified.
 However, the loan forgiveness and repayment landscape is complex and often changing.
-Students interested in pursuing public interest careers should take advantage of the free information that is available on this topic including: Heather Jarvis, Equal Justice Works, and resources at your school.
+Students and graduates should take advantage of the free information that is available on this topic including: the University of Michigan Law School's Debt Wizard, Heather Jarvis, Equal Justice Works, and resources at your school.

 - Federal Public Service Loan Forgiveness.
 In 2007, Congress passed the College Cost Reduction and Access Act (CCRAA).
-This law helps public interest lawyers by lowering monthly student loan payments on federal loans through a new repayment program (Income Based Repayment) and canceling the remaining debt after ten years while working in a qualifying public interest career.
-Ask Heather Jarvis, the U.S. Department of Education and Equal Justice Works provide detailed information about this program.
+This law helps lawyers on a variety of career paths by lowering monthly student loan payments on federal loans through a new repayment program (Income Based Repayment) and canceling the remaining debt after ten years while working in a qualifying public interest career.
+Heather Jarvis, the U.S. Department of Education and Equal Justice Works provide detailed information about this program.

 - Law School Loan Repayment Assistance Programs (LRAP).
 Many law schools have loan repayment assistance programs for public interest lawyers.
 The American Bar Association and Equal Justice Works maintain directories of law school LRAP programs.
 Check those websites or visit your school’s career services or financial aid office to find out whether your school has an LRAP program and how to qualify.